gastonguaysiu/KIRP_methylation_ML_reclassification/stage_II_prediction/readme.md

 # Hybrid Predictive Model Implementation

 ## Overview
 This document details the implementation of an hybrid predictive model that employs machine learning (ML) techniques to analyze differential methylation data.
-The model's core revolves around the strategic analysis of CpG probe sites for predictive accuracy in patient survival outcomes by implementing a combination of estimation-mazimization and k-means clustering.
+The model's core revolves around the strategic analysis of CpG probe sites for predictive accuracy in patient survival outcomes by implementing a combination of estimation-maximization and k-means clustering.

+## Normalization or miRNA and RNAseq data
+A log transformation is applied to the TPM values to mitigate the influence of highly expressed genes, adding a small constant (0.0001) to avoid undefined values for zeros.
+This step makes the data more normally distributed, a common requirement for many statistical analyses.
+Then, the data is centred and scaled (z-score normalization) using the formula (x - mean(x)) / sd(x) applied row-wise.
+This step ensures that each gene's expression is measured in terms of its deviation from its mean expression level, making comparisons across genes more meaningful.
+Normalization is performed on a per-transcript/miRNA basis across all samples.

 ## Data Handling
 The dataset is partitioned into two segments: